-They call Warren Buffett the sage of Wall Street because he is the most successful investor ever.
-His core advice for investing is this: “Be fearful when others are bold, be bold when others are fearful”.
-The wonderful part of this advice is that it applies to life in general.
+They call Warren Buffett the sage of Wall Street because he is a most successful investor.
+His chief advice for investing is this: “Be fearful when others are bold, be bold when others are fearful”.
+Obviously, this advice frequently applies to life in general.
 It parallels chapter 73’s He who is fearless in being bold will meet with his death; He who is fearless in being timid will stay alive.

 Implementing this advice is another matter.
 As chapter 70 says, My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.
-Why is this easy to understand and yet difficult to put into practice?
-I suppose for the same reason it is easy to imagine yourself climbing Mount Everest and yet difficult for the body to do so.
-There is a real divide between what we think and what we can do.
+Why is the understanding easier than the practice?
+I suppose for the same reason it is easy to imagine yourself climbing Mount Everest and yet difficult for the body to do.
+This discrepancy between thought and action easily brings about unintended consequences.
 Hence, chapter 71’s To know yet to think that one does not know is best; not to know yet to think that one knows will lead to difficulty.

 Couplets and the Co-generating Principle(1) is another way to apply Correlations to practical matters similar to Warren Buffett’s advice.
 One advantage of the Couplets is that they peel away various issues pertaining to one’s approach to life.
 For starters, consider how Couplets deal with Buffett’s advice: